drone/docs/content/faq/gitness.md

 No. We plan to provide a seamless upgrade experience.
 It should ideally be as simple as upgrading to a new version of Drone.

 # When should I upgrade from Drone to Gitness?
-Gitness is currently available in Beta.
-We recommend upgrading to Gitness once a stable release is published.
+Gitness is currently available in Beta and should be used for preview purposes only.
+We will recommend upgrading to Gitness once a stable release is published.
 The requirement for publishing a stable release is full backward compatibility with Drone 2.x and a seamless upgrade experience.

 # Will this impact my existing Drone Enterprise contract?
 No. There will be no impact to the enterprise offering.
 You will still require an enterprise plan to use enterprise features.